intel/cordova-google-play-games-services/readme.md

-#Cordova Google Play Games Services
+#Cordova Google Play Games Services + iOS Game Center

-This plugin is for Cordova Android apps to enable limitted Google Play Games Services API
+This plugin is for Cordova Android apps to enable limitted Google Play Games Services API and iOS Game Center

+##iOS support

+iOS support has been added through a dependency of <a href="https://github.com/Wizcorp/phonegap-plugin-gameCenter">https://github.com/Wizcorp/phonegap-plugin-gameCenter</a> .
+We have wrapped the API calls to match below.
+See the plugin for configuration details.

 ##Usage